The Morse-Bott-Kirwan condition is local: Outline of the proofs

+\begin{proof}[Proof of Theorem~\ref{main}] Let $M$ be a manifold and $f \colon\thinspace M \to \R$ a smooth function.
+Suppose that every point of $M$ has an open neighbourhood $U$ such that $f|_U$ is minimally degenerate.

+By Lemma~\ref{locally finite}, the critical set of $f$ is a locally finite disjoint union of closed subsets on which $f$ is constant.
+Let $C$ be one of these subsets.
+We may restrict our attention to an open neighbourhood $W$ of $C$ whose intersection with the set $\Crit(f)$ of critical points of $f$ is equal to $C$.

+By Proposition~\ref{step1}, there exists an infinitesimally minimizing manifold $N$ for $f$ along $C$.
+By Proposition~\ref{step2}, $C$ has a compatibly fibred neighbourhood $\pi \colon\thinspace U \to \calO$.
+By Proposition~\ref{step3}, after possibly restricting to a smaller neighbourhood of $C$, the set $\tN$ of fibrewise critical points of $\pi$ is a minimizing manifold for $f$ along $C$, as required.

-If in addition there exists an almost complex structure $J$ on $M$ such that at every point of $C$, the Hessian of $f$ is $J$--invariant, then there exists such an $N$ that is co-orientable. \end{quotation}
+Now suppose, in addition, that there exists an almost complex structure $J$ on $M$ such that at every critical point of $f$ the Hessian of $f$ is $J$-invariant.
+By Proposition~\ref{step1}, there exists an infinitesimally minimizing manifold $N$ for $f$ along $C$ that is coorientable.
+By Proposition~\ref{step2}, $C$ has a compatibly fibred neighbourhood $\pi \colon\thinspace U \to \calO$ that is fibrewise orientable.
+By Proposition~\ref{step3}, after possibly restricting to a smaller neighbourhood of $C$, the set $\tilde{N}$ of fibrewise critical points of $\pi$ is a minimizing submanifold for $f$ along $C$ and is coorientable, as required. \end{proof}

-Thus, we are making the local assumption that near each point $x$ of $C$ there exists a submanifold $N_x$ that is ``infinitesimally minimizing'' in the sense that it satisfies Condition (1) of Definition~\ref{def:minimizing}, and we would like to obtain the global conclusion, that an ``infinitesimally minimizing'' submanifold $N$ exists globally, near all of~$C$.